530

 9

-Guido Picelli was an Italian Communist politician and anti-fascist militant.
+Guido Picelli was an Italian anti-fascist, politician and soldier.
 He was a founding member of the Arditi del Popolo and a participant in the Spanish Civil War where he died in battle.

 9